ac-freeman/open-accountability/README.md

 First, create an account!
 You can do so at [openaccountability.web.app](https://openaccountability.web.app/).
 Then, you must subscribe to the service by clicking "Access payment portal" (a free trial is available).

 In these early days, the project is not yet packaged for Linux distributions.
-I have provided a .zip file containing the binaries for Linux and the install scripts.
-Simply download the .zip file, extract it, and run `./INSTALL.sh` in your terminal.
-Sudo permissions are required to install dependencies and set up the service.
+I have provided a .zip file [release](https://github.com/ac-freeman/open-accountability/releases) containing the binaries for Linux and the install scripts.
+Simply download the .zip file, extract it where you want the binary and log files to reside, and run `./INSTALL.sh` in your terminal **WITHOUT SUDO**.
+You will be prompeted partway through the script's execution to provide sudo permission.
 As of now, I've only tested on Ubuntu 20.04.
 Modifications to the install script will be necessary to run on other distributions.

 ## Contributing